 The strength of the one-stop career center system is its basic premise that workforce development services can be integrated in one place for easy access to customers, and delivered as efficiently and as streamlined as a business would.

-Underlying that operational premise of a business model is the idea that the workforce system provides the highest quality of service and a welcoming open door policy for all customers.
+Underlying that operational premise of a business model is the idea that data-informed decisions lead to the highest quality of service and the best labor market outcomes.

 Universal access offers anyone the use of resource room services - and indeed a whole range of self-services and informational services, such as the receipt of career, training provider and labor market information.